Struct intrusive_containers::linked_list::LinkedList

 This operation is marked unsafe because it would be possible to use

-which would invalidate the links
+mem::replace which would invalidate the links